drkchu/hash-map/README.md

-# hash-map
+# HashMap Data Structure
-An implementation of a HashMap in JavaScript with set, get, and has methods
+Make a note of the computation complexity